opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 ```

 Now you can reuse the template by referring to its `id` parameter.
-You can reuse this source template over and over again for different input values.
+You can reuse this source template for different input values.

 ```json
 GET _search/template